offendingcommit/valdris/Factions & Organizations/Order of the Brass Tower.md

 ### The Threshold Philosophy

-Central to Order thinking is the concept of **the Threshold**—the boundary between beneficial use of [[Architect Ruins|Architect]] technology and dangerous overreach.
-The Order sees itself as guardians of this threshold, neither rejecting [[Architect Ruins|Architect]] gifts entirely (like [[Silence-Keepers]]) nor embracing them without reservation (like some [[Tinker-Priests]]).
+Central to Order thinking is the concept of **the Threshold**—the boundary between beneficial use of [Architect](Architect%20Ruins.md) technology and dangerous overreach.
+The Order sees itself as guardians of this threshold, neither rejecting [Architect](Architect%20Ruins.md) gifts entirely (like [Silence-Keepers](Silence-Keepers.md)) nor embracing them without reservation (like some [Tinker-Priests](Tinker-Priests.md)).

-This philosophy recognizes that [[Architect Ruins]] represent power beyond current human understanding.
+This philosophy recognizes that [Architect Ruins](Architect%20Ruins.md) represent power beyond current human understanding.
 Used carefully, they can enhance civilization.
 Used carelessly, they could destroy it.
-The [[Timeline|Great Silence]] serves as proof that even the [[Architects]] themselves were not immune to catastrophic failure.
+The [Great Silence](Timeline.md) serves as proof that even the [Architects](Architects.md) themselves were not immune to catastrophic failure.

 ### Spiritual Dimensions

 Unlike secular military forces, the Order maintains strong spiritual traditions that provide both comfort and motivation for their dangerous work:

-**The Divine Balance**: Belief that divine providence placed [[Architect Ruins]] in the world as both gift and test, requiring humanity to prove worthy through wisdom and restraint
+**The Divine Balance**: Belief that divine providence placed [Architect Ruins](Architect%20Ruins.md) in the world as both gift and test, requiring humanity to prove worthy through wisdom and restraint

 **The Eternal Watch**: Conviction that vigilance is a sacred duty that transcends individual lifespans—members serve as part of an unbroken chain of guardians

 **The Sacrifice Doctrine**: Understanding that protecting others may require ultimate sacrifice, viewed as the highest form of spiritual service

-**The Wisdom Tradition**: Faith that divine guidance will provide insight needed to navigate the complex challenges of [[Architect Ruins|Architect]] stewardship
+**The Wisdom Tradition**: Faith that divine guidance will provide insight needed to navigate the complex challenges of [Architect](Architect%20Ruins.md) stewardship

 ---